christyjohn/Microservices_SpringBoot_Udemy/README.md

 I will try to add my own scenarios if possible instead of just blindly following the tutor's code.
 I have manually typed in all the code myself and tested on my computer.
 The package name change itself, though not singularly the proof for that.

 I will update the README when and wherever updation has been made.

+The wiki / notes are available at : https://github.com/christyjohn/Microservices_SpringBoot_Udemy/wiki